davranfor/orbis/README.md

 row, replacing whatever was there before — so logging in from a new place invalidates the old session.
-The token travels as an `HttpOnly`, `SameSite=Strict` cookie, and every request revalidates it with a plain lookup (`SELECT 1 FROM users WHERE id = ?
-AND role = ?
-AND token = ?`);
-there's nothing to decode or verify cryptographically, just a row that either matches or doesn't. `POST /api/logout` clears it via `delete_token()`.
+The token travels as an `HttpOnly`, `SameSite=Strict` cookie, and every request revalidates it with a plain lookup; there's nothing to decode or verify cryptographically, just a row that either matches or doesn't. `POST /api/logout` clears it via `delete_token()`.

 ### Known limitations